michaelrsweet/codedoc/DOCUMENTATION.md

 - Support for `#widthNN` in image URLs to scale images to 25, 33, 50, 66, 75,
   and 100% width.

+- Support for the "c" and "cpp" languages for syntax highlighting in fenced code text.

 - Support for tables as used by the
   [Github Flavored Markdown Spec](https://github.github.com/gfm).